makovkins/cycles_bake/README.md

 This is a simple example demonstrating texture (lightmap) baking using Cycles API.

-If you have any questions or need an assistance to implement baking with Cycles, feel free to contact me: makovkin.s@gmail.com
+If you have any questions or need assistance to implement baking with Cycles, feel free to contact me: makovkin.s@gmail.com